lasserre/wildebeest/README.md

 - Customizable experiment algorithms and hooks for processing at any stage
 - Automation of the time-consuming/mind-numbing experiment build and processing steps to reduce human error and improve sanity

+## Project Recipes
+There are (or will be) a set of builtin project recipes in `projectrecipes`.
+The idea is to allow custom recipes to be used, but for lack of a better place to store the recipes I plan on using, I am including a set of builtin recipes here.
+I could store them with my other experiment files, but I expect to use recipes across different experiments, and they really are not experiment-specific.